Cheese applications

 plant-based shredded-cheese alternative

-While this won’t necessarily yield a direct analog to dairy cheese, after all, the media and substrates are entirely different; it can provide a cleaner tasting and more natural jumping-off point to work with.
+While this won’t necessarily yield a direct analog to dairy cheese, after all, the media and substrates are entirely different.
+However, it can provide a cleaner tasting and more natural jumping-off point to work with.

-This is where a company like Edlong can use its deep knowledge of dairy and fermentation to help top note or create an authentic profile to fill in the flavor gaps.
+This is where a company like Edlong can use its deep knowledge of dairy and fermentation to help top note or create an authentic profile.
+This expertise helps fill in the flavor gaps.

 Evolution From Plant-Based Cheese to Alternative Cheese

-This new wave might also be when we stop referring to these offerings as plant-based cheeses and start calling them, more appropriately, “alternative cheeses”.
+This new wave might also be when we stop referring to these offerings as plant-based cheeses.
+Instead, we may start calling them, more appropriately, “alternative cheeses”.

 The reason is the game-changing potential of precision fermentation.